Last updated on November 29th, 2022

 Cons

-The WOLF-Garten HSB Box Tree Hedge Shears are perfect for larger box hedging jobs in the garden.
-These sharp shears offer clean cuts and it is lightweight so working with them should not be a problem.
+These WOLF-Garten HSB Box Hedge Shears are perfect for larger box hedging jobs in the garden and are an alternative to the Gardena shears or my Burgon & Ball GTS/CGGA RHS Topiary Trimming Shears with long handles.
+These sharp shears offer clean cuts, and it is lightweight, so working with them should not be a problem.

-I appreciate that it comes with a 10-year warranty which basically means that if you look after them and keep them well maintained, sharpening the blades, they will last for many years and in return offer excellent value for money.
+It comes with a 10-year warranty which basically means that if you look after them and keep them well maintained, sharpening the blades, they will last for many years and, in return, offer excellent value for money.

 Buyers Guide

-Topiary shears are not hard to purchase, the problem lies in finding the best topiary shears for your type of plants which usually comes down to size.
-This is because there are many models in the market that it gets confusing between single-handed models for smaller detailed worth to larger shears ideal for hedging.
+Topiary shears are not hard to purchase; the problem lies in finding the best topiary shears for your type of plant, which usually comes down to size.
+This is because there are many models in the market, and it gets confusing between single-handed models for smaller detailed worths and larger shears ideal for hedging.

-We have compiled this buying guide to help you find the best Buxus shears which are well worth considering.
-You better get your mental pen and paper and take some quick notes because it will be a fast one.
+We have compiled this buying guide to help you find the best Buxus shears worth considering.

 Quality of the blades

 The quality of the blades is determined by the materials used.
 Quality materials will present durable blades that can be re-sharpened for use.
 Carbon steel is a popular material because it is durable and can be kept sharp for longer.
-You have the choice to replace or re-sharpen your blade depending on the model you have selected because not all models have spares readily available.
+You can replace or re-sharpen your blade depending on the model you selected because not all models have spares readily available.

 Length of the blades

-The length of the blade matters because it provides easy reach in tight spaces or cut larger areas at branches, for example for hedging.
+The length of the blade matters because it provides easy reach in tight spaces or cuts larger areas at branches, for example, for hedging.
 Look for models that feature long blades if you want easy reach.
 Topiary shears that have short blades tackle plants within reach with ease and more detailed worth with plants like spirals.
-Consider the thickness, detail and the location of the topiary plants and then select the appropriate shears.
+Consider the thickness, detail and location of the topiary plants and then select the appropriate shears.

 Comfort and handling

-If you happen to find topiary shears that have anti-jarring features this will help avoid the issue associated with cheaper shears which are jamming up due to not using none stick blades and blunt blades.
-The opening and closing of the shears should not be a struggle so as to facilitate back to back cuts.
+If you happen to find topiary shears that have anti-jarring features, this will help avoid the issue associated with cheaper shears, which jam up due to not using non-stick blades and blunt blades.
+The opening and closing of the shears should not be a struggle so as to facilitate back-to-back cuts.

 Safety features

-Not all models feature a tip/blade protector but if you find one that does, it is a bonus.
+Not all models feature a tip/blade protector, but it is a bonus if you find one that does.
 These blade/tip protectors shield the user from the sharp tips of the blade that can pierce the skin if one is not careful.
-The tip/blade protector also maintains the blades sharpness and prevents children from prying the shears open.
+The tip/blade protector also maintains the blade’s sharpness and prevents children from prying the shears open.

 Price

-You can only work with what you have so there is no need of spending too much.
+You can only work with what you have, so spending too much is unnecessary.
 Luckily, topiary shears do not cost much therefore you have some wiggle room.
-Keep in mind that professional topiary shears will cost a tad more because they are designed to keep up constant use.
+Remember that professional topiary shears will cost much more because they are designed to be used constantly.

 Warranty

-When you get topiary shears that come with a decent warranty you are automatically assured that the shears should be of good quality and manufactured from the best materials that are made to last.
-There are some models like the Gardena 399-20 Comfort Secateurs that come with a long warranty of 25 years.
-You are assured that if the product is faulty you can get a solution from the supplier.
+When you get topiary shears with a decent warranty, you are automatically assured that the shears should be of good quality and manufactured from the best materials that are made to last.
+Some models, like the Gardena 399-20 Comfort Secateurs, come with an extended warranty of 25 years.
+You are assured that if the product is faulty, you can get a solution from the supplier.

 FAQs